nick-fallon/rbi-bookstore/README.md

 The Github repository for this project can be found [here](https://github.com/nick-fallon/rbi-bookstore).

+In order to use the application, search for any of the ISBNs provided in the list on the page.
+This will add it to the cart.
+When the desired books have been added to the cart, click one of the payment type options and click the `Checkout` button.
+This will populate a receipt for the transaction.

 ## Installation
 `Node.js` version `^18.13.0 || ^20.9.0` is required to install and run this project.